-- It typically takes 16-18 months to qualify as a pilot if you've no previous flying experience.
+- It can take 16-18 months to qualify as a pilot if you've no previous flying experience.

 - A two-year part-time 'modular' route is also available allowing you to work while you train.

-What qualifications are needed to work in aviation?
+What qualifications do I need to work in aviation?

 To work as a professional commercial airline pilot and fly an aircraft with nine or more passenger seats you'll need to apply for an Airline Transport Pilot Licence (ATPL) from the Civil Aviation Authority (CAA).

 However, before you can do this, you'll be expected to have undertaken the necessary training and obtained a Class 1 Medical Certificate (valid for 12 months until you're 40).
-Trainees will also need to hold good GCSEs in mathematics, English and science - plus ideally a second language.
-While a degree isn't essential, having studied to A-level standard would also be viewed favourably.
+Trainee pilots also need to hold good GCSE passes in mathematics, English and science.
+A second language will also prove useful.
+While a degree isn't essential, A-levels are viewed favourably.

-Then you'll need to build up the required 1,500 hours flying experience, which can be in any aircraft (including light aircraft), before you can take the practical skill test.
-This is in addition to passing ATPL theoretical knowledge exams in areas such as air law, operation procedures and radio navigation.
+You'll also need to pass a practical skill test, in addition to ATPL theoretical knowledge exams in areas such as air law, operation procedures and radio navigation.

 What are the routes to becoming a pilot?

-Alternatively, you could look at aviation courses operated by pilot training schools.
-However, if you're a trainee without airline sponsorship, you'll be expected to pay the course fees yourself, and you won't have a guaranteed job at the end of it.
+If you opt to train at a pilot training school you'll be expected to pay the expensive course fees yourself, and you won't have a guaranteed job at the end of it.

-In terms of relevant aviation degrees, Bucks New University offers the BSc Air Transport with Commercial Pilot Training while Kingston University London runs the BSc Aviation Operations with Commercial Pilot Training.
+While aviation degrees aren't essential a number of universities run relevant courses.
+For example, Bucks New University offers the BSc Air Transport with Commercial Pilot Training, while Kingston University London runs the BSc Aviation Operations with Commercial Pilot Training.

-Both these practical pilot courses can be completed within three years, although the Kingston course allows you to undertake a sandwich year, making it a four-year programme.
-While you'll be expected to cover the additional costs on top of your tuition fees, the main advantage of these academic courses is that students will have access to government loans the same as other students.
+Both these courses can be completed within three years, although the Kingston course allows you to undertake a sandwich year, making it a four-year programme.
+While you'll be expected to cover the additional costs on top of your tuition fees, the main advantage is that students will have access to government loans the same as other students.
 As you'll be training for the integrated ATPL qualification, these fees can be as much as £80,000 at Bucks, and approx. £70,000 at Kingston.